endriVV/koWloon-generic-notes/README.md

 # koWloon (generic) notes

 Kgn is an app with notes inside notes all the way down to more notes. <br />
-A Note can be attached to a Node which in turn can have subnodes inside it and on so on.
 It's really all there is to it.

 # Notice: